SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 The new version replaces both Fluentd and Fluent Bit with the OpenTelemetry Collector.
 In the majority of cases, this doesn't require any manual intervention.
 However, custom processing in Fluentd or Fluent Bit will need to be ported to the OpenTelemetry Collector configuration format.
-See below for details.
+Please check [Solution Overview][solution-overview] and see below for details.

+[solution-overview]: /docs/README.md#solution-overview

 ### kube-prometheus-stack upgrade